Aggressive Product Liability Lawyers

 Outcome: The jury awarded Liebeck $2.7 million in compensatory and punitive damages.
 Liebeck became a landmark in product liability.

-Lesson Learned: Even when risks seem straightforward, companies are responsible for warning consumers about potential dangers.
+Held: Even when risks seem straightforward, companies are responsible for warning their consumers in regard to potential dangers.
 Liebeck also shows that consumer expectations play a role: if a product is more dangerous than expected, companies should communicate those risks.

 Johnson & Johnson Talcum Powder and Cancer